 How do ambulances services work in SA?
 If you live in SA, you have to pay for being treated by paramedics and transported by ambulance.
 You can find SA’s current fees and charges for ambulance services on the SA Ambulance Service website.
 You do not have to pay for the service if you hold a:...

 How do ambulances services work in QLD?
 If you live in QLD, you do not have to pay for being treated by paramedics and/or transported by ambulance.
-The Queensland Government covers all ambulance costs for Queensland residents.
-This cover extends to Queenslanders who need ambulance services when they visit the other states and territories.
-If...
+The Queensland government covers all ambulance costs for Queensland residents.
+This cover extends to Queenslanders who need ambulance services when they visit other states and territories.
+If you...